rasitayaz/flutter-pie-menu/README.md

 ),
 ```

+You can also use `customAngleDiff` or `spacing` to adjust the angle between buttons, and `angleOffset` to rotate the menu.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.